eppic6502/MKVToolNix-Batch/README.md

 ## Note

-This script was created for macOS runing Bash 5.3 and may behave differently on Linux and older Bash versions.
+This script was created for macOS runing Bash 5.3 and may behave differently on Linux or older Bash versions.